griffinsagar/Tax-Calculator/README.md

 1. Head of Household *(Schedule Z)*

 Each of these four options have different base taxes, tax rates, and tax brackets.
 The *[main.cpp](main.cpp)* file contains a program that guides the user through entering their information.
 This program repeats until the user chooses to end it.

+## Context
+This was a one of the programs I created for my Advanced Programming in C++ course.
+This particular unit focused on style consistency and error handling.
+I chose to keep the `alt-style` branch and comments below from the assignment.
+I feel that it shows my understanding of different style choices and ability to stick to a consistent style.
+Below, you can see my arguments for the style choices I made and the ways I debugged errors I came across.

 ## Style choices
 #### Egyptian-style braces